Dagger of the Mind: Reception

 In 2010, SciFiNow ranked this the eighth best episode of the original series.

 Zack Handlen of The A.V.
 Club gave the episode a "B" rating, noting that the episode had "a handful of excellent moments (the mind-meld, that damn booth) that don't fit as well as they should".
 Handlen noted Kirk and Noel's relationship as the plot's "weakest element", and that Adams did not make a compelling villain.
 On the other hand, he felt that Nimoy made Spock's mind meld sequence "fairly effective".
 The booth and its effect on Adams were also cited as memorable moments in the episode.

 Legacy and influence

 In articles in the magazines Starlog and Entertainment Weekly, actor Morgan Woodward called the role of Dr. Simon Van Gelder the most physically and emotionally exhausting acting job of his career.
-Desperate to get out of Westerns and expand his range, he was cast against type for this episode and was so well regarded that he came on board next season to play the tragic Capt.
+Desperate to get out of Westerns and expand his range, he was cast against type for this episode and was so well regarded that he came on board the following season to play the tragic Capt.
 Ronald Tracey in "The Omega Glory".
-Playing Van Gelder did take its toll on his personal life, as he confessed that for three weeks afterwards he was anti-social towards friends and family.
+Playing Van Gelder reportedly took its toll on his personal life, as he confessed that for three weeks afterwards he was anti-social towards friends and family.
 He was grateful that this episode opened up whole new opportunities for him.

 The second-season South Park episode "Roger Ebert Should Lay Off the Fatty Foods" (S02 E11) is a parody of this episode.